openhab/org.openhab.binding.zwave/doc/smartly/multiswitch_0_0.md

 ### Parameter 6: Safety ON Period

 Safety ON Period in seconds
-The number of seconds to stay in ON mode when Safety is activated.
+<p&gtThe number of seconds to stay in ON mode when Safety is activated.
 The Back Unit turns back OFF when the timer have elapsed (and continues to turn ON and OFF alternately).
 If value is 0, the Back Unit WILL NOT turn ON at all.
 The MAX limit is 32767 seconds (9 hours, 6 minutes and 7 seconds).
-A 60 second minimum period applies.
+A 60 second minimum period applies.</p&gt
 Values in the range 0 to 32767 may be set.

 The manufacturer defined default value is ```300```.